 Salt and Pepper*

-While meatballs bake, heat a large non-stick pan over medium heat.
+While meatballs bake, heat a large non-stick pan over medium-high heat.
 When hot, add 1 tbsp butter (dbl for 4 ppl), then mushrooms and onions.
 Cook, stirring occasionally, until softened, 5-6 min.
 Season with salt and pepper.